Looking for the best Rome Shopping Guide?

 This area includes streets running parallel to via Cola di Rienzo, such as via dei Gracchi and via degli Scipioni, but also the little cross streets.

-Prati is a kind of upscale residential area of Rome, but also one full of accountants' and lawyers' offices, and the buildings are quite grand, so it's also pleasant to wander this neighbourhood and see a different side of Rome.
+Prati is a kind of upscale residential area of Rome, but also one full of accountants' and lawyers' offices, and the buildings are quite grand, so it's also pleasant to wander this neighborhood and see a different side of Rome.

-In all of Italy, sales (called Saldi in Italian) are held twice a year, and that's it: Once in winter and once in summer.
+In all of Italy, sales (called Saldi in Italian) are held twice a year, and that's it:

 The exact date depends on the region.